Skip to Content

 2. Contractual Recovery: The surviving spouse must then pursue the recipient of those funds for breach of the prenuptial agreement.
 While the spouse may have a cause of action for restitution or a constructive trust, this involves expensive, stressful litigation against both the estate and third parties.
 In short, such litigation can turn into a “battle of the contracts”, in which the terms of the prenuptial agreement are pitted against the terms of paperwork the deceased spouse signed when the account was setup.

 Massachusetts courts have established a strong preference for honoring beneficiary designation forms over other estate planning documents.
 In Fitzpatrick v.
 Small, the Massachusetts Appeals Court held that “a designation of beneficiary form, executed in accordance with the provisions of the IRA plan under which it is to operate, controls” over later testamentary dispositions – which likely includes a prenuptial agreement executed after the beneficiary designation was made.
-The court emphasized that Massachusetts General Laws Chapter 167D, Section 30 makes beneficiary designations “effective according to its terms, notwithstanding any purported testamentary disposition allowed by statute, by operation of law or otherwise to the contrary”.
+(Although the statute cited in Fitzpatrick was repealed, it was replaced by a similar statute, M.G.L. c.
+167D, § 15, which governs beneficiary designations for pensions, profit-sharing, and IRAs in an analogous manner.)
+The Fitzpatrick Court emphasized that Massachusetts law in effect at the time made beneficiary designations “effective according to its terms, notwithstanding any purported testamentary disposition allowed by statute, by operation of law or otherwise to the contrary”.

 In short, a failure to update beneficiary designation forms to match the terms of a prenuptial agreement can leave the surviving spouse empty handed.
 While some remedies may be available for such spouses based on unique facts, spouses should assume that the general rule will apply if a spouse fails to update their forms after the marriage.